-Award of Postgraduate Certificates, Postgraduate Diplomas and Master's Degrees
+Award & Classification of Bachelor's Degrees with Honours and Integrated Master's Degrees

 C1.
-The approved Programme Specification for each taught postgraduate course leading to, or incorporating, the award of a Postgraduate Certificate, a Postgraduate Diploma or a Master's Degree will state explicitly the learning outcomes to be met by students in order to achieve each award.
+The approved Programme Specification for each course leading to the award of a Bachelor's degree with Honours or an Integrated Master's degree will state explicitly the learning outcomes to be met by students in order to achieve the award.